DefaultUser/PyTIBot/README.md

 Dependencies
 ------------
-Development and testing was switched to python3, python2 should still work but is no longer tested.
-Python2 is not recommended.
+This bot requires Python3.
+Python2 is no longer supported.
 The following packages are needed (also see requirements.txt):
 ```
 twisted